Updated: 5 days ago

 Nature of Wrong Knowledge

-Our reaction to such illusions are as it it were real.
+Our reaction to such illusions is as if they were real.
 Patanjali doesn't consider this negative knowledge, but according to him it is more like a different kind of knowledge or Anyata Khyati.
 This knowledge only exists in the mind and nowhere else; the snake is only in the mind and not on the road.
-In other terms wrong knowledge is something that doesn't corresponds to the reality. when we base our plans on the wrongly perceived reality we come face to face with pain.
+In other terms wrong knowledge is something that doesn't corresponds to the reality.
+Even Samkhya talks about a number of obstacles to gaining right knowledge which if not overcome can lead to wrong knowledge. when we base our plans on the wrongly perceived reality we come face to face with pain.
 As per this yoga sutra all humans are neurotics, as they keep busy building castles in the air only to see them destroyed in a jiffy, and again start building the same based on the same flimsy base of wrong knowledge.

 We continue making this mistake in context to people, places, situations and events all the time.
 If we wrongly perceive a bad person as good, our mind refuses to follow him/ her till we learn about the real aspect of that person by suffering pain.